21 French Bobs With Bangs That Are Way Too Chic to Ignore

 Pro Tip

-Add a drop of serum to your palms, smooth over dry hair, and tuck one side behind your ear for that polished, French-noir finish.
+Add a drop of the Olaplex Bonding Oil No. 7 to your palms, smooth over dry hair, and tuck one side behind your ear for that polished, French-noir finish.

 The Jet-Set Shag Bob